saleor/saleor-docs/docs/guides/payments.md

 title: Payments
 ---

-## Integrating a new Payment Gateway into Saleor
+## Integrating a new payment gateway into Saleor

-We are using a universal flow, that each gateway should fulfill, there are several methods that should be implemented.
+Saleor uses a universal flow that each gateway should fulfill.
+There are several methods that should be implemented.

 Your changes should live under the `saleor.payment.gateways.<gateway name>` module.